calbert1209/BlackKiteGauntlet/README.md

 - [ ] feature: ability to jump to "super events" such as days with extremely low tides
 - [ ] documentation: how to gather and normalize data
 - [ ] documentation: how to populate database

+## Naming

+The [black kite](https://en.wikipedia.org/wiki/Black_kite) _Milvus migrans_ is a species of predatory bird that sores above the shoreline near my home in Japan.

+A [gauntlet](https://en.wikipedia.org/wiki/Falconry_training_and_technique#Gauntlets) is a special glove worn by falconers to allow falcons to protect their hand from the bird's sharp talons.